mlevison/APR-Markdown-Export/post/measurement-for-scrum-what-are-appropriate-measures/index.md

   - "agile-culture"
   - "scrum-team"
   - "work-environment"
+excerpt: 'We’ve seen the risks of assuming that everything is [normal'
 ---

 We’ve seen the risks of assuming that everything is [normal distribution](/blog/bell-curves-and-measuring-badly.html), and also the problem with reporting a [single number](/blog/red-yellow-green-or-rygrag-reports-how-they-hide-the-truth.html).
 What else do we need to be aware of?
 What can we usefully measure?